ArpanSeal/Note_taking_app_using_PHP/README.md

 # Features
 • Secure login and signup system with md5 encryption

-• Help you to understand the advantage of note-taking
+• Help you to understand the advantages of note-taking

 # Demo
 View live demo of this project 👇